Tips to improve your fuel efficiency

 Michael Bannon, Aviva’s Motor Underwriting Manager

-6. Dump the junk
+6. Lighten the load

-Don’t leave roof bars and roof box on your car unless you need to use them.
+Don’t leave roof bars and a roof box on your car unless you need to use them.
 They create wind resistance and cause your car to use more fuel through the ‘drag’ effect, and the faster you drive with these the more fuel you will use up.

 8. Keep an eye on your tyres